yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 [bvh-generality]: We didn't want to constrain the rest of what we are going to build by choosing an overly picky datastructure.
 This also helped us productize the daylighting evaluator later.

-# Raytracer Architecture, Still the Appetizer
+# Raytracer Architecture, Main Course

 The BVH is a tree where each node has bounding volume geometrically containing the node's contents.
 This bounding volume is usually a parametric shape, such as an axis-aligned box or a